lesgreys/deepASL/proposal.md

 #### Predict the letter of an image in American Sign Language (ASL)
 **Prediction type:** Categorical<br>
 **Data type:** Stationary/Images<br>
 **Source:** Open source sites with ASL images already populated (GitHub), myself, and google images.
-Already have a large dataset from Microsoft from an ASL project they have started in 2019. <br>
+Already have a large dataset from Microsoft from an ASL project they started in 2019. <br>
 **Observations/features:** Data would include images of all 26 letters in alphabet from A-Z (some letters like j & z require movement).
 Ideally have 10 images of each letter with different backgrounds to train model.

 **Summary:** Using the features provide within the data described above, using Neural Nets/Image Processing predict what letter of the alphabet is displayed in the image.
 Being raised by deaf parents I have an intimate relationship with the need for ASL to be more interpretable for the masses.
 This project will be broken down into distinct phases intended to tackle real-world issues for the deaf community.
 This phase will focus on developing a basic model that accurately predicts what letter of the alphabet a person is signing.